 Just like any other wedding, there’s plenty to plan for, but a few key differences.
-Read of our same-sex marriage guide below!
+Read our same-sex marriage guide below!

 Ultimate Same-Sex Marriage Guide for New Zealand

 Same-sex marriage ceremonies are mostly performed by marriage celebrants, rather than religious celebrants.
 That’s because many churches and other places of worship have decreed that they’ll only marry heterosexual couples.
 If you can find clergy who will marry you, awesome.
-Otherwise, you’ll need to select an independent marriage celebrant, and there are some awesome celebrants out there too!
-Some notable exceptions are St Ninian’s in Christchurch, St Andrews on the Terrace in Wellington and the Unitarian Church in Auckland, who joyfully welcome rainbow marriages.
+Otherwise, you’ll need to select an independent marriage celebrant, and there are some excellent celebrants out there too!
+Some notable religious exceptions are St Ninian’s in Christchurch, St Andrew's on the Terrace in Wellington and the Unitarian Church in Auckland, who joyfully welcome rainbow marriages.

 With that being the main point of difference for same-sex weddings, many of the other planning considerations remain the same:

 - Clothing – you’ll still need to find your wedding dress (or dresses), or formal suit attire.

 - Hair and make-up.

 - Ceremony and reception venues – will one venue be fine, or would you prefer two different venues?

 - Catering – do you want finger food or a sit-down formal meal?